mliebelt/PgnViewerJS-WP/readme.txt

 The parameters the viewer understands are:

-* id: May be set by the user or generated automatically by the system
+* id: May be set by the user or generated automatically by the system.
 * locale: the locale to use for displaying the moves, default is 'en'.
-Available are: cs, da, de, en, es, et, fi, fr, hu, is, it, nb, nl, pl, pt, ro, sv
+Available are: cs, da, de, en, es, et, fi, fr, hu, is, it, nb, nl, pl, pt, ro, sv.
-* fen: the position where the game starts, default is the initial position
+* fen: the position where the game starts, default is the initial position.
 * piecestyle: the pieces to use, default is 'merida'.
 Availabe are: 'wikipedia', 'alpha', 'uscf', 'case', 'condal', 'leipzig', 'chesscom', 'maya', 'merida', and 'beyer'.
 * orientation: 'white' or 'black', default is 'white'
 * theme: the theme defines the overall board, color, pieces, ...
 Current are: green, zeit, chesscom, informator, sportverlag, beyer, falken, blue
 * boardsize: the size of the board, if it should be different to the size of the column.
 * size: the size of the column to print the board, the buttons, the moves, ...

+The following code shows how to use some of the parameters in a page:

+    [pgnv locale=fr piecestyle=uscf orientation=black theme=zeit size=500]1. e4 e5 2.
+Nf3 Nc6[/pgnv]

 = Where can I find more information about the implementation? =

 Have a look at the GitHub repository https://github.com/mliebelt/PgnViewerJS-WP and the sister repository https://github.com/mliebelt/PgnViewerJS (which contains the implementation in Javascript).

 == Screenshots ==